 The employee chooses how to reinvest the auction sum and can choose to buy more cheese or sponsor another local sustainable project.

 A new team player has joined mondora.
 How do we celebrate?
 How can this celebration be of value to the company, and to the local community in which the company operates? mondora is growing fast, and new people are joining the team.
 We want to celebrate these achievements and the new talents that join us in a way that is profitable.
 Not profitable to us, but profitable to the community.
 So what can we do?
 After much discussion we decided we would celebrate each of our new talents by sponsoring a good cause, a local cause.
-We decided to help the preservation of Bitto Storico cheese. mondora has a busy office in Valtellina, which is a rural area in the Italian Alps.
+We decided to help the preservation of Storico Ribelle cheese. mondora has a busy office in Valtellina, which is a rural area in the Italian Alps.
 Many of mondora’s team players are from Valtellina.
 The area is rich in customs and traditions, which are threatened daily by the current economy.